Blackburn Buccaneer: Civil operators

-At one point, a total of three privately owned Buccaneers were being operated at Thunder City.
+At one point, three privately owned Buccaneers were being operated at Thunder City.
+After Thunder City closed all three aircraft were sold to Hangar 51 Aviation in late 2021.
+The Buccaneers were transported by road to Gqeberha in December 2022 where Hangar 51 Aviation was intending to restore them.

 Surviving aircraft

 In the United Kingdom, Buccaneer S.2 XX885 has been rebuilt to flying condition by Hawker Hunter Aviation.
 It was granted UK CAA permission to fly in April 2006.

 Five Buccaneers in the UK (XN923, XN974, XW544, XX894 and XX900) are in fast taxiing condition.